Physical Adversarial Attack meets Computer Vision: A Decade Survey

 \section{Discussion}

-During the development of this paper, it has been noticed physical adversarial attacks are diverse and threaten the security of many fields of human society.
-Despite the growth in published works over the past few years, there are still many potential risks to explore.
-In this section, we discuss the current challenges and opportunities in this field.
+During the development of this paper, we have observed the diversity and broad scope of physical adversarial attacks.
+Despite the growth in published works in recent years, there are still gaps to be explored.
+Here, we discuss the current challenges and opportunities in this field.